 Cerebral Palsy and Gait Training: Key Points

-Motor impairments related to cerebral palsy like abnormal muscle tone and poor balance can significantly affect one’s ability to walk.
+Motor impairments related to cerebral palsy like abnormal muscle tone and poor balance may significantly affect one’s ability to walk.

 Thanks to neuroplasticity, the brain can rewire itself to improve functions affected by damage to the brain.

-Hopefully, this article helped you better understand that gait training is all about optimizing neuroplasticity through task-specific massed practice.
+Hopefully, this article helped you better understand that gait training optimizes neuroplasticity through task-specific massed practice.

 The more you practice a corrected walking pattern, the stronger its neural pathways will become and the more comfortable it will feel.
-This takes time and lots of practice, so be patient and keep working on those repetitions.
+This takes time and repeated practice, so be patient and keep working on those repetitions.
 Good luck!